quinnrm/quinnrm.github.io/.github/ISSUE_TEMPLATE/update-or-maintenance-request.md

 ---
-name: Update request
+name: Update or Maintenance Request
-about: Update dependencies
+about: Update dependencies or other maintenance
 title: 'Update '
 labels: update
 assignees: quinnrm